How to Renovate a 50s House Exterior

-In the same way that we've all felt bombarded by the number of articles claiming we've been in "unprecedented times" for the past two years, you've also likely read about the housing market skyrocketing in your city as well.
-Dallas-Fort Worth has been no exception, making homeownership feel like a distant goal, especially for a home with curb appeal.
+In the same way that "unprecedented times" has felt overused since the pandemic, you've also likely grown tired of hearing about the housing market skyrocketing in your city as well.
+Dallas-Fort Worth is no exception, making homeownership feel almost impossible especially for a home that already has curb appeal.

-Today, I'm sharing an exterior home renovation to give some hope to those looking to buy a house that may not hit their standard in the looks department.
-Your home may only be a couple projects away from the "Chip & Jojo" standard.
+Today, I'm sharing an exterior home renovation to give some inspiration to those looking to buy a house that may not instantly hit their standard aesthetically.
+Your home could be only a couple projects away from the "Chip & Jojo" standard.

 Click here to see my personal, exterior home renovation I've documented as well!

 This home was built in the late 50's like many homes in Lake Highlands, Dallas.
 This means the home was built with orange brick and is just shy of 2000 sq. ft.
 Additionally, this home had some "pops" of color on the garage, shutters and door.
-While I can respect the symmetry in their paint job, the color scheme was bold and dated to say the least..
+Overall the home had good symmetry and interest but felt dated.

 The homeowner wanted a neutral color palette that didn't fall flat.
-Plus, the metal railing and painted concrete needed some updating as well.
+Plus, the metal railing and painted concrete needed some updating.
 If you have a painted concrete patio, it is sadly only a matter of time before it wears down.
-So in this renovation we decided to cover the concrete with wood that would be stained.
-This way, it would maintain its color longer and gain that charming front porch look.
+So in this renovation we decided to cover the concrete with stained wood.
+The use of wood versus concrete would maintain its color longer and gain front porch charm.

-The homeowners also have a young baby so they wanted to keep a railing that would prevent the little one from falling into the front flower bed.
+The homeowners also have a young baby so they wanted to keep some railing that would prevent baby girl from falling into the front flower bed.

 After updating the concrete porch to decking, then it was time for paint selection.
-We wanted white railing but didn't want it to get lost with the color of the brick.
+We wanted white railing but didn't want it to compete with the color of the brick.
 So we chose the color Repose Gray (Sherwin Williams) for the brick which is light and neutral, and Pure White (Sherwin Williams) for the rails.
-We carried the Pure White up to the siding too which makes the homeowners look like they made a big investment replacing the area under the roof.
+We carried the Pure White on to the vinyl siding too which makes the homeowners look like they made a big investment replacing the under the roof area.

 When it comes to wood decking, you want to stain rather than paint because it will withstand harsh conditions better.
-If you choose a solid stain then it will still have a painted look.
+If you choose a solid stain then the deck will end with a painted look.
 Here we went with the solid stain color Cinder by Cabot.

 Lastly, we replaced the front door and talk about a game changer..
 We kept the wood stained to give a pop of color and chose a door with windows so that the common area inside would receive more natural light.
 What do you think about this exterior face lift?
-It makes buying a house that needs some extra curb appeal a little less daunting in my opinion.
+Hopefully it makes buying a house that needs some extra curb appeal a little less daunting!

 Head over to "Book now" on my website if you have an exterior that needs some love!